 Non-treated and cheap timber structures with poor insulation sat directly upon non-insulated concrete can attract dampness that will start rot and reduce a building’s useful life to a few years.
 Quality insulated and ventilated structures can last as long as a brick-built house.
 Like the Elizabethans, Georgians and Victorians, many of their good designs and quality timber-framed buildings still exist today.

 Air conditioning can be expensive, so the building design can help avoid the need.
 Solar-rejecting glasses can help reduce heat ingress, as can the position of the building and any large windows or doors.
-Install a spare spur just in case as air conditioning could then be retrofitted if needed.
+Install a spare spur just in case as you can retrofit air conditioning if needed.
 Check out its efficiency and consider a unit that provides heat also as these can reduce initial cost and running costs.

 Now that’s a question with no simple answer.
 Simple being key.
 A low-cost building with less insulation and features will cost from £3000 but will not last as long as a high-quality building.
 Installation fees will vary depending on attention to detail and the type of base you require, as will internal and external finishing details.
 We offer one timber that costs twice as much as a cheap version and we have another that costs five times as much.
 With so many variations, we recommend that you budget between £1000 and £2000 per square meter of the base.
 Bi-fold doors, roof lights and interior fittings can push this higher.